Marshmallow App

 Overview

 Marshmallow focuses on delivering best in class customer experience through their insurance app.
-All initiatives within the business are aimed at being app led due to the engaging relationship we are looking to build with our customers.
+All initiatives are focused on app first engagement due to higher retention opportunities.

-Over the last 12 months I have led the product strategy for a host of initiatives across product squads in order to scale up our offering within the app.
-We currently have one of the highest app/play store ratings in insurance sitting at 4.8/5 which shows we must be doing something right.
+Over the last 12 months I have led the product strategy for a range of initiatives across product squads in order to scale up our product offering.
+We currently have one of the highest app/play store ratings in insurance sitting at 4.8/5 stars.
 The following projects demonstrate core initiatives we have delivered over the last year.

 Role